Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

-If not, and so there’s a whole branch of implementation science and, and their particular funders that are interested in implementation studies, the particular ones being per quarry, the the a lot of focus on on how this will kind of get to the end users and, and not just patients and users can be, can be insurers, for example, right?
+If not, and so there’s a whole branch of implementation science and, and their particular funders that are interested in implementation studies, the particular ones being per quarry, a lot of focus on how this will kind of get to the end users and, and not just patients and users can be, can be insurers, for example, right?

 Dr. Eva Mistry 37:38

-They need to know and understand what we did, why we did and what this means to make sure that appropriate treatments and interventions are reimbursed and paid for end users could be clinician, there are many, many different types of end users, there could be caregivers, a stroke, pop, you know, depending on what the study is.
+They need to know and understand what we did, why we did and what this means to make sure that appropriate treatments and interventions are reimbursed and paid for end users could be clinicians, there are many, many different types of end users, and there could be caregivers, a stroke, pop, you know, depending on what the study is.

 Dr. Eva Mistry 37:59

 So that’s one of the focuses of pakery.
 There’s HR HR Q, which focuses a lot on implementation science as well.
 So there’s a whole branch of science that focuses on exactly this four-stroke, I agree with you that we probably haven’t tapped into the potential of implementation science to the fullest, and we should.